Peperomia tuisana

 Peperomia tuisana is a species of perennial, lithophyte or epiphyte from the genus Peperomia.
 It was first described by Casimir de Candolle and published in the book "Anales del Instituto Físico-Geográfico y del Museo Nacional de Costa Rica 9: 176.
 1896[1898] ".
 It primarily grows on wet tropical biomes.
 The species name came from Tuis, where first specimens of this species were collected.

 Distribution

 It is endemic to Central and Mexico.
-First specimens where found at an altitude of 600 meters in Tuis.
+First specimens were found at an altitude of 600 m in Tuis.